Ex-Lloyds Bank CEO defends sale of PPI policies

 Eric Daniels, chief executive of Lloyds (LLOY.L) between 2003 and 2011, said banks had paid out on fraudulent claims from customers who did not even have payment protection insurance because banks could not cope with the number of complaints.

-"A fair number of bogus claims were paid out because the number of claims were so overwhelming that banks could not analyze whether or not they were genuine or not," he told a panel of lawmakers on Thursday.
+"A fair number of bogus claims were paid out because the number of claims were so overwhelming that banks could not analyse whether or not they were genuine or not," he told a parliamentary panel on Thursday.

 Daniels said he believed around half of PPI claims were "completely illegitimate"